NizarWho/NizarWho/README.md

 - 👋 Hi, I’m @NizarWho
 - 👀 I’m interested in advancing my tehcnical skills within the software realm
-- 🌱 I’m currently learning HTML?
+- 🌱 I’m currently learning Pyhton
 - 💞️ I’m looking to collaborate on anything you would like!
 - 📫 How to reach me almoughrabinizar@gmail.com